 PRIMARY KEYto a value that already exists on the node that's applying the change.

 multiple_unique_conflicts— The incoming row conflicts with multiple UNIQUE constraints/indexes in the target table.

 delete_recently_updated— An incoming delete with an older commit timestamp than the most recent update of the row on the current node or when using row version conflict detection.

 delete_missing— An incoming delete is trying to remove a row that doesn't exist.

 target_column_missing— The target table is missing one or more columns present in the incoming row.

 source_column_missing— The incoming row is missing one or more columns that are present in the target table.

 target_table_missing— The target table is missing.

 apply_error_ddl— An error was thrown by Postgres when applying a replicated DDL command.

-BDR lets you override the default behavior of conflict resolution by using the following function:
+PGD lets you override the default behavior of conflict resolution by using the following function.